GMAT Study Plan: When to Prepare & How to Build a Schedule

 2. Prepare for the GMAT when you are not working (or not working a lot).

 3 weeks of full-time test prep without a job is roughly equivalent to 8-10 weeks of test prep while working.
 The GMAT is a highly sophisticated test that requires mastery of content and subtle pattern recognition.
-Your GMAT study plan is so much more effective and efficient when you are living and breathing the exam rather than struggling to stay awake while doing problems after a long day of work.
+Your GMAT study plan is so much more effective and efficient when you are living and breathing the exam rather than struggling to stay awake while answering official GMAT practice questions after a long day of work.
 If you are switching jobs or planning on taking some extended time off for any reason, plan on doing your GMAT prep then, even if you won’t be applying for several years.
 People who are able to prepare full-time for the exam typically score higher with less overall suffering.

 3. Plan your preparation window wisely (and early) and clear your social schedule.

-For the majority of you who must prepare while working full-time, choose a several month period in your job during which you can take some days off and your workload will be minimal and do this long before your probable application deadline.
+For the majority of you who must prepare while working full-time, choose a several-month period in your job during which you can take some days off and your workload will be minimal and do this long before your probable application deadline.
 (For example, see our ten-week schedule below!)
 If your supervisor is supportive of your MBA plans, let that person know and try to work out a schedule conducive to studying.
-Perhaps on Tuesdays and Thursdays you can go to work several hours later than normal so that you can put in a 2- to 3-hour study session each of those mornings.
+Perhaps on Tuesdays and Thursdays, you can go to work several hours later than normal so that you can put in a 2- to 3-hour study session each of those mornings.
 Make a defined study schedule and don’t deviate from it–use your weekends for studying and avoid any extended trips or work travel.
 It will be much less painful to study over an intense 10-week period than on and off over a year.

 4. Be efficient with this well-planned study time.

-If you haven’t studied for the exam before, start with our 5-week GMAT course or a one-on-one tutoring package.
+If you haven’t studied for the exam before, start with our 5-week GMAT prep course or a one-on-one GMAT tutoring package.
 People waste so much time trying to prepare on their own without a defined curriculum and without the guidance of an expert.
 Self-studying for this complex exam is generally a bad idea and usually ends up being more expensive and more time-consuming than if you had started with professional help.
 Set aside the right time period, do the right preparation, and be the envy of your friends or colleagues when you get a 90th percentile score in the shortest possible time frame.

 Advice from an Expert Tutor: GMAT Study Plan